Dec 14, 2025 | This Week

 Food Pantry in Need of Volunteers ~ The Catholic Central Helping Hands Food Pantry operates EVERY Wednesday from 9:30am – 1:30pm from our St. Charles Hall at 350 Dewey Avenue.
 Following the “Shopper’s Choice” model, residents of zip codes 14214 & 14215 are welcome to help themselves, according to household size, to portions of carbohydrates, grains, proteins and canned vegetables.
 Bread and sweets are generally available.
 The pantry also stocks infant care items.
 More volunteers are needed.
 To learn how you might be able to help, call (716) 800-1075 or email ccfp14215 [at] gmail [dot] com for information.

-No Bingo on Thanksgiving Day.
 We play Bingo every Thursday in St. Charles Hall, 350 Dewey Ave.
 Doors open at 6:30pm, concessions open at 7:30, and games begin at 8:00pm.
 Please plan to join us.
 You can check the latest carryover figures on our Facebook page.
+Thursday, December 18, will be our last Bingo of 2025 since both Christmas and New Year’s Day fall on Thursday.
+Games will resume on January 8, 2026.

 FAMILY PROMISE OF WNY: Feed the Hungry, Shelter the Homeless.
 Family Promise offers us the opportunity to perform these acts of charity in a very direct and personal manner.
 As a support congregation, Blessed Trinity parishioners purchase and deliver groceries to the Family Promise shelter at Ss.
 Columba-Brigid Parish.
 With a few more volunteers we could continue this corporal work of mercy at least one day a month.
 Working in pairs, you could anticipate your turn to occur every third month.
 We hope you will join us.
 If you want more background information go to the web site, www.fpwny.org, or contact Amy Johnson (716-836-4694).